rydmike/flex_color_scheme/README.md

 # FlexColorScheme

-> ## !!PRE-RELEASE VERSION !!
-> This package is still being worked on, both regarding the API and its documentation.
-> * API is now about 99% ready.
-> * Documentation is about 95% ready.
-> * This is hopefully the last pre-release before 1.0.0 release.

-**FlexColorScheme** helps you make beautiful color scheme based Flutter themes, with optional level of primary color branded surfaces.
-The created themes are based on the same concept as Flutter's newer `ColorScheme` based themes, but with a few interesting twists and features.
+**FlexColorScheme** can help you make beautiful color scheme based Flutter themes, with optional level of primary color branded surfaces.
+The created themes are based on the same concept as Flutter's ColorScheme based themes, but with a few interesting twists and features.

-You can find a blog summary [**here**](https://rydmike.com/colorscheme).
+You can find a shorter overview of FlexColorScheme [**here**](https://rydmike.com/colorscheme).

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/CollageSize50.png?raw=true" alt="ColorScheme Intro"/>